 A broker is entitled to vote shares held for a beneficial holder on "routine" matters without instructions from the beneficial holder of those shares.
-On the other hand, absent instructions from the beneficial holders of such shares, a broker will not be entitled to vote shares held for a beneficial holder on "non-routine" proposals.
+On the other hand, absent instructions from the beneficial holders of such shares, a broker will not be entitled to vote shares held for a beneficial holder on "non-routine" proposals, such as the election of directors.
 This would be a "broker non-vote" and these shares will not be counted as having been voted on the applicable proposal.
-As a result of Engine Capital's stated intention to nominate director nominees in opposition to the Board's director nominees, all proposals at the Annual Meeting are considered "non-routine" and therefore, if you do not instruct your broker as to how to vote on a proposal, the broker may not exercise discretion to vote for or against such proposal.
+Consequently, if your shares are held by a broker on your behalf (that is, in "street name"), and you do not instruct your broker as to how to vote on Proposals Nos.
+1 and 2, the broker may not exercise discretion to vote for or against such proposal.
+With respect to Proposal No. 3, the broker may exercise its discretion to vote for or against that proposal in the absence of your instruction.
 We strongly encourage you to instruct your bank or broker on how you would like to vote so your vote can be counted on all proposals.